advertisement

 This is the making-of documentary for the film.
 It begins with the revelation that the movie-going public at the time would have already had a familiarity with Egyptian history because a decade earlier, King Tutankhamun’s tomb had been discovered and the movie houses had been styled in Egyptian decor.
 There’s a lot of information about Boris Karloff, his career, and what led to his casting in The Mummy; there’s also background information about the story conceived by Nina Wilcox Putnam that the film was based on; details about the script by John L. Balderston, who also wrote had worked on Frankenstein; and the methods used by director Karl Freund, a noted cinematographer who worked on the 1927 classic Metropolis.
 Also included in this feature is the personal history of the film’s leading lady, Zita Johann, who butted heads on the set with Freund, and who was actually a devout believer in reincarnation.
 There’s also a lot of information about the film’s innovative make-up artist Jack Pierce and all the details that went into transforming Karloff into the titular character.

-Original publicity materials, including posters, lobby cards and photos, reveal extended scenes or contain parts that were cut from the film, like when Karloff takes the scrolls in the beginning.
-Special make-up effects artist Rick Baker talks a lot about Jack Pierce‘s make up techniques for the film, and theorizes about other possible methods used.
+Original publicity materials, including posters, lobby cards and photos, extended scenes, or items that contain parts that were cut from the film, like when Karloff takes the scrolls in the beginning.
+Special make-up effects artist Rick Baker talks a lot about Jack Pierce‘s make-up techniques for the film, and theorizes about other possible methods used.

 Original theatrical trailers for the five Universal Mummy B movies from the 1940s.